janpfeifer/hiveGo/README.md

 * Can train TF models.
 * Can distill from previous models: very handy to quickly ramp up a new model to a moderate quality model.
 * Two trainers: ab-trainer (for AlphaBeta Pruning) and a0-trainer (for the AlphaZero models).

+During training with larger models you may want to use GoMLX with a GPU.

 ## Hexagonal Convolutional model